TenAcademy/backtesting/README.md

 ## Objective

-> This objective of this project is very straightforward: design and build a reliable, large-scale trading data pipeline, for both crypto and stock market tradinng.
+> This objective of this project is very straightforward: design and build a reliable, large-scale trading data pipeline, for both crypto and stock market trading.
 >
 > Users will be prompted with several different stock and crypto trading options and parameters.
-After processing these parameters users will then be provided with several backtesting outputs using different startegies on the specific stock or crypto trading.
+After processing these parameters users will then be provided with several back testing outputs using different strategies on the specific stock or crypto trading.

 ## Data

-> The data used for generating these backtesing results comes from sevral historical data of stocks and crypto currency trades.
+> The data used for generating these back testing results comes from several historical data of stocks and crypto currency trades.
 > These datasets are publicly available and can be found at [yahoo finance](https://help.yahoo.com/kb/SLN2311.html) and [binance](https://www.binance.com/en/landing/data).
 > You can read a brief description of what a K-line or candlestick data is [here](https://www.investopedia.com/terms/c/candlestick.asp).

-> Basic fetures of the data sets:
+> Basic features of the data sets:
 >
 > - Date: The day the specific trade was recorded
-> - Open: The opening price of the trade at the begining of the specific day
+> - Open: The opening price of the trade at the beginning of the specific day
 > - High: The highest price of the trade for the specific day
 > - Low: The lowest price of the trade for the specific day
 > - Close: The closing price of the trade at the end of the specific day